mtgto/Fomalhaut2/README.md

 A comic viewer for macOS.

 - A native macOS GUI application
-- Collect your own comics (zip/cbz)
+- Collect your own comics (zip/cbz, PDF)

 ## Screenshots